Gen M: Misogyny and Media Culture

 -44% of victims under the age 18

--1 in 6 american women will be victims of physical or sexual assault in their lifetimes
+-1 in 6 american women will be victims of physical or sexual assault in

 What this picture says "Is that in a NYC-bases artist has created an anatomical sculpture of Barbie, complete with internal organs, but Barbie digestive system doesn't quote fit (right image).
 The anatomical layout of a regular body (left)